Nonlinear biphasic mixture model: existence and uniqueness results: Well-posedness of the auxiliary sub-problems

-Using the mapping $\mathcal{H},$ the variational formulation $(Q_{w})$ can equivalently be written as: For a given $\boldsymbol{\varsigma}\in L^2(\Omega)^{d};$ find $(\mathbf{V}_f, \mathbf{U}_s,P)\in \mathbb{Y}$ such that
+Using the mapping $\mathcal{H}_{\boldsymbol{\varsigma}},$ the variational formulation \((Q_{w_1}(\boldsymbol{\varsigma}))\) can equivalently be written as: for a given $\boldsymbol{\varsigma}\in H^1_0(\Omega)^d;$ find $(\mathbf{V}_f,P)\in \mathbb{Y}$ such that

-Conversely, if equation (\ref{ef}) holds then (\ref{Eq15a})--(\ref{Eq17a}) with boundary conditions (\ref{Eq18ab}) satisfy in the sense of distributions.
-Hence, our immediate task is to find a triplet $(\mathbf{V}_f, \mathbf{U}_s,P)\in \mathbb{Y}$ that satisfies (\ref{ef}).
+Conversely, if (\ref{ef}) holds then (\ref{Eq15a}) and (\ref{Eq17a}) with the first boundary condition in the equation (\ref{Eq18ab}) satisfy in the sense of distributions.
+Hence, our immediate task is to find a pair $(\mathbf{V}_f, P)\in \mathbb{Y}$ that satisfies (\ref{ef}).
 In order to do so, we proceed as follows.
-The mapping $\mathcal{H}$ satisfies the following properties: \begin{lem} Suppose that parameters and data satisfy assumptions {\bf (A)} and {\bf (B)}.
-If ~$\mathcal{H}$~ is a mapping from $\mathbb{Y}$ into itself defined by (\ref{h1}) then the following statements hold: \begin{itemize} \item[(i)] $\mathcal{H}$ is continuous, \item[(ii)] {If the constants and the non-dimensional parameters satisfy the restrictions}
+The mapping $\mathcal{H}_{\boldsymbol{\varsigma}}$ satisfies the following lemma: \begin{lem} Suppose that parameters and data satisfy assumptions {\bf (A)} and {\bf (B)}.
+If ~$\mathcal{H}_{\boldsymbol{\varsigma}}$~ is a mapping from $\mathbb{Y}$ into itself defined by (\ref{h1}) then the following statements hold: \begin{itemize} \item[(i)] $\mathcal{H}_{\boldsymbol{\varsigma}}$ is continuous. \item[(ii)] There exists a real number $r>0$ such that